What is Interactive Fiction?

 types N (the usual abbreviation for GO NORTH) when going north would take the PC

-through a closed door, a good parser will assume that the player wants the PC to
+through a closed door, a good parser will assume that the player wants the PC to open

-of user-friendliness.
+user-friendliness.

 A modern IF parser works first by identifying what